-6.10 Web Site
+6.10 Website

-The school maintains a comprehensive web site www.bitneyprep.net including all of the following resources.
+The school maintains a comprehensive website at www.bitneyprep.net including all of the following resources.
 Community members with Internet access are encouraged to bookmark the school web site and refer to it regularly.

-- □ Faculty & staff directory
+Faculty & staff directory

-- □ Class and bell schedules
+Class and bell schedules

-- □ Secure access to current student grades
+Secure access to current student grades

-- □ School Calendar
+School Calendar

-- □ Other important documents and policies
+Other important documents and policies

-6.11 Community EMail Distribution Lists
+6.11 Community Email Distribution Lists